Coronavirus has turned the world upside down. And with it, travel is changing before our eyes.

 So here’s the good news, and the only thing we can say with absolute, 100% confidence: We will travel again.

 Why?
 Because we need to.
 Because it makes us better, more-rounded, people.
 Because economies around the world depend upon travelers.
-And because anyone who makes travel a priority won’t let a virus change that.
+And because anyone who makes travel a priority won’t let this virus change that.

 It might take longer than any of us would like.
 It could be more difficult once travel resumes.
 But we will travel again.